 Potential applicants are welcome to visit Oriel at any time during the day.
 Please report to the Lodge (at the main entrance) when you arrive and identify yourself as an applicant.
 The Lodge will usually then try and get in touch with our Admissions team to see if someone is available to show you around (unfortunately this may not always be possible if you have not booked a visit in advance).

-If you would like to arrange a visit in advance, please contact our Admissions Officer, Mr Joseph Cole: email@example.com and he will arrange a date and time for you to come in.
+If you would like to arrange a visit in advance, please contact our Admissions Officer, Ms Olivia Hawkes: firstname.lastname@example.org and she will arrange a date and time for you to come in.

 You may also want to see information about our Open Days.

 Orielenses are welcome to drop in and visit the College when in Oxford.
 Some buildings are not accessible without a key so if you would like someone to give you a tour and allow you to revisit places like Hall, the Library, or the Chapel, the Development Office is happy to help.
 If you would just like to walk around the quads please make yourself known to the Porter when you arrive, and then feel free to explore!
 Please don’t forget to bring your alumni card, or something to prove you are an Orielensis!
 Please note that visits after 5pm will not be possible.

 For access to locked buildings please email email@example.com a couple of weeks before your visit so we can arrange things for you.

 Chapel and Newman Oratory